Living Bird Magazine

 - Cool Facts

-- Most plunge-dives are relatively shallow, but the Northern Gannet can dive as deep as 22 meters (72 feet).
+- Most plunge-dives are relatively shallow, but the Northern Gannet can dive as deep as 72 feet.
 It uses its wings and feet to swim deeper in pursuit of fish.

-- In North America, the Northern Gannet breeds in only six well established colonies: three in the Gulf of St. Lawrence, Quebec, and three in the North Atlantic off the coast of Newfoundland.
-In the eastern North Atlantic, it is distributed in 32 colonies from the coast of Brittany in France northward to Norway.
+- In North America, the Northern Gannet breeds in only six well-established Canadian colonies: three in the Gulf of St. Lawrence, Quebec, and three in the North Atlantic off the coast of Newfoundland.
+In Europe it is distributed in 32 colonies from the coast of Brittany in France northward to Norway.

 - The oldest recorded Northern Gannet was at least 26 years, 1 month old when it was found in Quebec.